Tequila and Tacos | Red Star Taco Bar

 A Seafarer’s Dream

 Skagit County: Shelter Bay Danny Hagen grew up in the Shelter Bay house that he now lives in with a family of his own — his wife, Nicole, and their two little ones, Kaysen and Duncan.
-The Hagens moved into the neighborhood in 2014 because they were about to start a family, and could afford a…
+The Hagens moved into the neighborhood in 2014 because they were about to start a…

 From Summer Vacation to All-Year Family Fun